bitfocus/companion-module-analogway-awj/companion/HELP.md

 ### Show also disabled inputs in dropdowns

 If you disable an input, it won't be included in dropdowns where inputs are shown.
-If you check this box also disabled inputs are shown.
+If you check this box also disabled inputs are shown and can be used.

 ### Colors